hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param">allowed_users</span>
         <span class="param-flags">optional for all types</span>
           (String)
+          If this option is not specified, client can request for a credential for any valid user at the remote host, including the admin user.
+If only certain usernames are to be allowed, then this list enforces it.
-          If this option is not specified, credentials can be created only for `default_user` at the remote host.
-If this field is set, credentials can be created only for the users in this list and for the `default_user`.
-If this option is explicitly set to `*`, then credentials can be created for any username.
+          If this field is set, then credentials can only be created for `default_user` and usernames present in this list.
+Setting this option will enable all the users with access this role to fetch credentials for all other usernames in this list.
+Use with caution.
       </li>
       <li>
         <span class="param">allowed_domains</span>